timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

     ```

 ## Query continuous aggregates
 When you have created a continuous aggregate and set a refresh policy, you can query the view with a `SELECT` query.
+You can only specify a single hypertable in the `FROM` clause.
+Including more hypertables, joins, tables, views, or subqueries in your `SELECT` query is not supported.
+Additionally, make sure that the hypertable you are querying does not have [row-level-security policies][postgres-rls] enabled.

 ### Procedure: Querying a continuous aggregate
 1. At the `psql` prompt, query the continuous aggregate view called